Kanchazu Island incident: Events

 On June 19, two Soviet motorboats crossed the center line of the river, unloaded 20 troops, and occupied Kanchazu Island.

-The next day, 17 Manchuko police and soldiers were sent to investigate the border intrusion.
+The next day, 17 Manchukuo police and soldiers were sent to investigate the border intrusion.
 Soviet troops, numbering around 40 men, were now entrenched on Kanchazu Island and building fortifications.
 The Manchurian patrol was driven back by Soviet soldiers.

 On 29 June, a planned operation by the Imperial Japanese Army's 1st Division headquarters was approved for a night attack on Kanchazu for the expulsion of Soviet troops from the island.
 The operation was ultimately delayed and rescheduled for the next day.

 On the morning of June 30, Japanese soldiers from the 49th Regiment of the 1st Division led by Colonel Mihara Kanae launched a prolonged attack against the Soviets.
 The attack began with the use of two horse-drawn 37 mm artillery pieces.
-The Japanese soldiers proceeded to set up hastily-improvised firing sites, and they loaded their guns with both high-explosive and armor-piercing shells.
-The shelling sank the lead gunboat, killed seven crew members, and crippled the second, and driving off the third.
-During the confrontation, the Soviets responded with minimal return gunfire, which result in no Japanese casualties.
+The Japanese soldiers proceeded to set up hastily improvised firing sites, and they loaded their guns with both high-explosive and armor-piercing shells.
+The shelling sank the lead gunboat, killed seven crew members, and crippled the second, and drove off the third.
+During the confrontation, the Soviets responded with minimal return gunfire, which resulted in no Japanese casualties.

-Soviet crewmen of the first sunken gunboat were left stranded and forced to swim to the northern side of the bank into Soviet territory.
+Soviet crewmen of the first sunken gunboat were left stranded and forced to swim to the northern side of the river bank into Soviet territory.
 Many casualties were inflicted when Japanese troops opened fire on the swimming crewmen with a barrage of machine-gun fire.
 Around 37 Soviet troops were killed in the incident.
-The island was left abandoned and was later reclaimed by Japanese troops.
+The island was abandoned by the Soviets and was later reclaimed by Japanese troops.